junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The elevator comes to life like a miracle, clanking down to their level, opening the barred door.

-"In!
-In!!"
+"Go!
+Go!!"
 Dean yells, fingers fumbling on the wall, eyes on the Angels, moving toward the lift blindly.

 Rory dashes into the lift, holding the door for him.
 "I got them, come on!"